Research shows that a healthy dad/daughter relationship can boost social cognition

 Dads are life's real super heroes.

-And there is no denying that growing up with an involved, caring father or father figure has a very positive impact on children.
+There is no denying that growing up with an involved, caring father or father figure has a very positive impact on children.

 Especially, it seems, for girls.